imbo/imbo/docs/installation/installation.rst

 where ``.host`` and ``.port`` is where Varnish can reach your web server.

-If you use the same host name (or a sub-domain) for your Imbo installation as other services, that in turn uses `Cookies <http://en.wikipedia.org/wiki/HTTP_cookie>`_, you might want the VCL to ignore these Cookies for the requests made against your Imbo installation (unless you have implemented event listeners for Imbo that uses Cookies).
+If you use the same host name (or a sub-domain) for your Imbo installation as other services, that in turn uses `Cookies`_, you might want the VCL to ignore these Cookies for the requests made against your Imbo installation (unless you have implemented event listeners for Imbo that uses Cookies).
 To achieve this you can put the following snippet into your VCL file:

 .. code-block:: console